Indications

 - Premature neonate

-- Pregnant women (dependent on the drug administered)
+- Pregnant women (depending on the administered drug)

 Monitoring

 The most significant issue associated with transdermal drug delivery is the likelihood of skin irritation caused by penetration enhancement techniques and the transdermal patch itself.
-Due to this, there have been models created to foresee the likelihood of skin irritation due to drug or vessel interaction using solubility and skin irritation studies using the PII test to detect redness or swelling 24 hours after administering the patch.[4][11]
+In response, models have been developed to predict the likelihood of skin irritation due to drug or vessel interaction using solubility and skin irritation studies using the PII test to detect redness or swelling 24 hours after administering the patch.[12][21]

 Toxicity

-The toxicity of the transdermal patch depends on the selected drug/active substance administered through the use of transdermal drug delivery and whether the patient properly follows administration directions.
+The toxicity of the transdermal patch depends on the active substance administered through transdermal drug delivery and whether the patient properly follows administration directions.
+For specific management, please refer to the individual product labeling of drug delivery systems.

 Enhancing Healthcare Team Outcomes

-Managing proper drug administration in healthcare requires interprofessional effort from various healthcare professionals such as clinicians, pharmacists, nurses, residents, etc. Numerous drug-related problems result in medication-related harm and low-quality healthcare for patients without appropriate regulation and administration techniques.
+Proper drug administration requires interprofessional effort from various healthcare professionals, including clinicians, pharmacists, nurses, and residents.
+Numerous drug-related problems result in medication-related harm and low-quality healthcare for patients without appropriate regulation and administration techniques.
 To properly deliver a drug via transdermal patches, the following steps are necessary:

-- Proper physical examination and updating the patient's medical history by the prescribing clinician
+- A proper physical examination and regular updating of the patient's medical history by the prescribing clinician are essential for ensuring safe and effective treatment.

-- Consult with the pharmacist on the appropriate drug to be administered based on patient symptoms and history
+- Consult with the pharmacist about the appropriate drug based on the patient symptoms and history.

-To enhance communication between healthcare professionals, techniques such as face-to-face interviews have proven to provide cohesiveness between pharmacists, primary care physicians, and surgical physicians for drug-related healthcare.
-It also includes reinforcement of patient counseling points to ensure proper administration and contacting the prescriber if it appears the patient is unable to perform self-administration properly.
-Ultimately, these techniques allow for an amplified patient-centered approach.[12][13]
+Techniques such as face-to-face interviews enhance communication between healthcare professionals and the cohesiveness between pharmacists, primary care physicians, and surgeons in drug-related healthcare.
+These techniques also include reinforcement of patient counseling points to ensure proper administration and contacting the prescriber if the patient cannot perform self-administration properly.
+Ultimately, these techniques allow for an amplified patient-centered approach.[22][23]
 With interprofessional coordination and information sharing during patient care, transdermal medications can significantly benefit the appropriate patient population, resulting in improved medication adherence and better outcomes.
-[Level 5]
+Communication among clinicians, pharmacists, and nurses is crucial to decreasing potential adverse effects, improving disease course and quality of life, and improving patient outcomes related to transdermal medications.

 References